 First, there is no simple formula that can find the right asset allocation for every individual.
 Second, investors may use different asset allocations for different objectives.

 Our primary focus thus far has been on developing an asset allocation strategy for a retirement portfolio.
-However, someone who has a short-term savings goals such as buying a new house or car would have a vastly different asset allocation than they would in their retirement portfolio.
+However, having short-term savings goals, such as buying a new house or car, would have a vastly different asset allocation than their retirement portfolio.

 Risk tolerance and perception also play a crucial factor, as well.
 Someone not comfortable investing in stocks may put his or her money in a more conservative allocation despite a long-term horizon.
 Recall from the asset class heat map above, a more conservative asset allocation generally leads to lower investment returns.
 It is critical to align your objective, whether short-term or long-term, with the right asset allocation strategy.